-You can prevent nightmares by keeping a good bed time routine and by being careful to avoid things that may prompt nightmares such as scary movies.
-If your child does experience a nightmare don’t feel bad, it is likely nothing you personally did wrong these things are just a fact of childhood.
+You can prevent nightmares by keeping a good bed time routine, and by being careful to avoid things that may prompt nightmares, such as scary movies.
+If your child does experience a nightmare, don’t feel bad, it’s likely nothing you personally did wrong.
+These things are just a fact of childhood.

 What you can do to help night terrors in children:

 Unlike a nightmare, a child in the middle of a night terror should not be comforted or even touched unless he/she is about to be hurt (ex/ hitting head on headboard.).
-This is because your child is not actually awake, attempts to comfort him or her may result in disorientation and an even more frantic and fearful result.
-While I know it may be hard to listen to your child cry out, as my own children frequently had night terrors in their toddler years, it is better to stand by offering comfort in calm words waiting for the night terror to subside.
+This is because your child is not actually awake.
+Attempts to comfort him or her may result in disorientation and an even more frantic and fearful result.
+While I know it may be hard to listen to your child cry out, as my own children frequently had night terrors in their toddler years, it’s better to stand by waiting for the night terror to subside.

-As to what causes night terrors in children, no one really knows for sure, and there is not really any way to prevent them.
-You can ensure your child has a set bed time schedule and try to make sure they get ample sleep for their age.
+As to what causes night terrors in children, no one really knows for sure, and there’s not really any way to prevent them.
+You can ensure your child has a set bed-time schedule, and try to make sure they get ample sleep for their age.
 You may also speak to your pediatrician to be sure a physical condition such as sleep apnea is not causing the problem.
 Some children outgrow night terrors, mine did, though the condition does occur in adults.

 You may also find helpful:

 Helping Kids Beat a Fear of the Dark